denzilly/bartsite-dev/in_progress/recipe_template.md

 **Ingredients for 2-4**

-- 300g Lettuce of choice, leaves or shredded (multiple types is fun!)
+- 300g lettuce of choice, leaves or shredded (multiple types is fun!)
 - 300-400g chicken breast
 - 200g Kidney beans (or other)
 - 200g Lentils (soaked or pre-soaked)
 - 200g Feta
 - ~3 Medium sized sweet potatoes (enough to cover the bottom of a 40x20cm oven dish when sliced)
-- 3-4 Cloves of garlic
+- 3-4 cloves of garlic
-- 1 Red onion
+- 1 red onion
 - 250g Cherry tomatoes
 - 1/2 Cucumber
 - 1 Bell pepper